-- ☐ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team, and provide feedback to frontline staff - o Perform hand hygiene audits routinely on all units. - o Perform PPE audits routinely on all units. - ☐ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - o ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated. - ☐ All facility personnel are wearing a facemask while in the facility - Residents who are not up to date with COVID-19 vaccine, as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
-This includes whenever they leave the facility for essential health care appointments.
+- ☐ Perform routine PPE and hand hygiene audits using a tool, document the findings, review with the facility's leadership team, and provide feedback to frontline staff - o Perform hand hygiene audits routinely on all units. - o Perform PPE audits routinely on all units. - ☐ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated. - ☐ All facility personnel are wearing a facemask while in the facility

-Residents who are up to date with COVID-19 vaccine, should wear a facemask whenever they leave their room or are around others, as they are able to tolerate, unless participating in communal dining or activities where all other residents present are up to date with COVID-19 vaccine.
-This includes whenever they leave the facility for essential health care appointments.
-D-19 Outbreak Checklist: If the facility identifies one new resident or staff case then the facility take the following steps to mitigate any further transmission: Facilit y Assessment: Conduct an Infection Prevention and Control Assessment using the CDC tool within 24 hours of a new case to identify potential vulnerabilities or deficiencies.
-O Review findings with the facility's leadership team and make an actionable plan to address any improvement areas that includes a leader responsible for each area identified.
-Testin Once a new case is identified, the facility should initiate outbreak testing.
-Outbreak testing should include: O Testing all staff and all residents on the affected unit(s) must take place as soon as possible.
+COVID-19 Outbreak Checklist: If the facility identifies one new resident or staff case then the facility should take the following steps to mitigate any further transmission:

+Facility Assessment: □ Conduct an Infection Prevention and Control Assessment using the CDC tool within 24 hours of a new case to identify potential vulnerabilities or deficiencies. ○ Review findings with the facility's leadership team and make an actionable plan to address any improvement areas that includes a leader responsible for each area identified.
+Testing: Once a new case is identified, the facility should initiate outbreak testing.
+Outbreak testing should include: Testing all staff and all residents on the affected unit(s) must take place as soon as possible.
 If the long-term care facility, identifies that the resident or staff member's first exposure occurred less than 2 days ago, then they should wait to test until, but not earlier than 2 days after any exposure, if known.
-This testing should include at least one molecular test (i.e., PCR) for affected units.
+This testing can be performed with any FDA EUA authorized rapid antigen tests.
 Staff and residents who are recovered from COVID-19 in the last 90 days can be excluded from this testing.
-Once the facility has completed the requisite outbreak testing described above, the facility should test staff and residents every three days on the affected unit(s) until the facility goes seven days without a new case or a DPH epidemiologist directs otherwise.
-The facility may use BinaxNOW test kits or other FDA EUA-approved rapid antigen tests to perform this testing.
-In some situations, a contact tracing approach, rather than a unit-specific approach may be appropriate (i.e., staff member with exposure to only a limited number of residents, etc.).
-A facility-wide or group-level (e.g., unit, floor, or other specific area(s) of the facility) approach should be considered if all potential contacts cannot be identified or managed with contact tracing or if contact tracing fails to halt transmission.
-Contact DPH Epidemiology at 617-983-6800 for any questions regarding outbreak response.
+Once the facility has completed the requisite initial outbreak testing described above, the facility should test staff and residents every three days on the affected unit(s) until the facility goes seven days without a new case or a DPH epidemiologist directs otherwise.
+The facility may use any FDA EUA-authorized rapid antigen tests to perform this testing. ☐ In some situations, a contact tracing approach, rather than a unit-specific approach may be appropriate (i.e., staff member with exposure to only a limited number of residents, etc.).
+A facility-wide or group-level (e.g., unit, floor, or other specific area(s) of the facility) approach should be considered if all potential contacts cannot be identified or managed with contact tracing or if contact tracing fails to halt transmission. ☐ Contact DPH Epidemiology at 617-983-6800 for any questions regarding outbreak response.
 Asymptomatic staff and residents who have recovered from COVID-19 in the last 90 days can be excluded from outbreak testing unless there is an identified exposure, and they become symptomatic.
-Facilities should follow the Recovered Resident guidance .
-Follow DPH Surveillance Testing Guidance.
-In addition to outbreak testing outlined above, the facility should immediately test any symptomatic resident or staff member or newly exposed resident or staff member.
+Facilities should follow the Recovered Resident guidance . ☐ In addition to outbreak testing outlined above, the facility should immediately test any symptomatic resident or staff member or newly exposed resident or staff member.
 The facility may use the BinaxNOW tests or other FDA EUA-approved rapid antigen tests to perform such testing.
 See DPH BinaxNow Guidance.